hzeller/timg/man/timg.1.md

      the reported CPU-cores are used.

 **-\-color8**
-:   Use 8 bit color mode for terminals that don't support 24 bit color
+:   For `half` and `quarter` block pixelation: Use 8 bit color mode for
+    terminals that don't support 24 bit color
     (only shows 6x6x6 = 216 distinct colors instead of 256x256x256 = 16777216).

 **-\-version**